cosinekitty/sapphire/SplitAddMerge.md

 ---

-If you use both, the signals get added.
+If you provide both monophonic and polyphonic inputs, the signals get added.
 This can be a handy way to create novel chaotic signals using a pair of simple chaotic oscillators.
-This example also demonstrates that you can place a [Tricorder](Tricoder.md) immediately to the right of a Split/Add/Merge and it will graph the output vector.
+The following example also demonstrates that you can place a [Tricorder](Tricoder.md) immediately to the right of a Split/Add/Merge and it will graph the output vector.

 ![Adder example](images/sam_add_example.png)